Elcaam/elcaam.github.io/README.md

-# Elcam H. Sorenson - Personal Website
+# Cam - Personal Website

 This is my personal website showcasing my background, research, and projects in computer science, AI, and data analytics.